NicktheGeek/saraJones/src/posts/announcement-of-candidacy.md

 ---
 title: Announcement of Candidacy
-description: My name is Sara Jones and I am pleased to announce my candidacy for the Warren County School Board seat in the Happy Creek District..
+description: My name is Sara Jones and I am pleased to announce my candidacy for the Warren County School Board seat in the Happy Creek District.
 date: '2025-4-03'
 categories:
   - announcements